 - Individualized, coordinated care from a team of specialists with expertise in the areas of neurology, neurosurgery, neuropsychology, geriatric neuropsychology, physical and rehabilitation medicine, speech-language pathology, occupational therapy, physical therapy, dietetics, social work, genetic counseling and nursing.

 - Active involvement of the patient and family members in treatment planning.

 - An academic medical center setting where patients benefit as soon as possible from research advancements related to treating movement disorders.

 - A dedication to enhancing quality of life, working to improve all aspects of each patient’s health and wellbeing.

-Patients may be referred to the Parkinson’s and Movement Disorders Program by their physicians, or they may find a physician by calling 1-800-DOCTORS.
+Patients may be referred to the Parkinson’s Disease and Movement Disorders Program by their physicians, or they may find a physician by calling 414-777-7700.
 The program serves many patients looking for a second opinion about their diagnosis and treatment options, and welcomes these requests.